 Test Kit 314752: These results are for a descendant of HNK 25221 Nathaniel Kenyon, born about 1788, married to Polly Webster.
 The father, Nathaniel Kenyon, born 1764 is listed in the American Kenyons, page 129.
 He is also listed in the History and Genealogy of the Gov. John Webster Family of Connecticut, by William Holcomb Webster, 1915, pp 12, 1159 and 1160.

 - Test Kits 51572 and 203527: These are for Benoni Kinyon, born 1768, New York.
 At this point, their specific line has not been identified.

 - Test Kits 114135 and 293789: These are descendants of Lyman Kenyon, born about 1814 New York, died about 1882 Wisconsin.
-He closely matches several of the John Kenyon lines above, but his specific line has not been identified to date.
+He closely matches the 173 line, but no definitive link has been made at this time.

 - Test Kit 178216: This is a descendant of Amos W. Kenyon, born about 1800, New York.
-His Y-DNA results appear consistent with other Kenyon males, whose results are from the immigrant John Kenyon.
 At this point, his specific line has not been identified.

 - Test Kit 214841: This is a descendant of James Kinyon 1789 RI – 1862 WI, which is currently identified as the Q-line.